 I’ve heard that they aren’t nearly as readily available in the United States though.
-You can always try baking them yourself (I recommend this recipe), but if not just use regular white bread or croissants.
+You can always try baking them yourself (I recommend this recipe or try our own version done in the grill), but if not just use regular white bread or croissants.
 The exact type of bread you use isn’t very important.

 Why smoked bread pudding?

 If you’ve never tried it, smoking desserts sounds like a crazy idea.
 It turns out that the smokiness of cooking over charcoal and wood can give your desserts a beautiful depth of flavor.

 Plus its fun, and convenient to cook outside, especially if you already have charcoal in the grill from cooking your dinner.

 Although this recipe uses the same essential ingredients as a traditional style custard, we won’t be pre-cooking it, or turning it into custard yet, as we’ll be essentially cooking it later as part of the bread pudding.

 In a medium bowl, mix together 4 whole eggs and the yolk of one more, and add 2 ½ cups of pouring or cooking cream to the bowl.
 Add to this 2 tsp vanilla extract (I use paste with seeds for a richer flavor), a pinch of salt, and a tsp each of cinnamon powder and ground nutmeg.